raspberrypilearning/robot-antenna/software.md

 ## Software Installation

+You'll need to install **ScratchGPIO**.

-You'll need to be online to install packages.
+You'll need to be online to install this software.

 First update and upgrade your system.
 Enter the following commands in to the terminal: